kristing40/career-development-curriculum/module_one/strengths_storytelling_reflection.md

 * How might these themes play a role in describing your Turing story?

 * Even though your Turing story isn't finished yet, what do you envision for your development in future mods?
 How will this story end?

+# link to Strengths and Storytelling Reflection-Kristi Green https://gist.github.com/kristing40/0c9a8a03d779512b213a6c98f36f1d62